Salt Lake City

 PLEASE NOTE: Routines competing in the "Open" age division are not eligible for high score awards by performance division.

 11 O'CLOCK NUMBERS (MINI, JUNIOR, TEEN, SENIOR & OPEN)By consensus of the judges, a select few Mini, Junior, Teen, Senior & Open routines will be chosen to be an 11 O'Clock Number and given the opportunity to perform in the Closing Show!
 In the theater world, the 11 O'Clock Number is the most memorable and most captivating number of a musical.
 It is the "stand out" number that sticks with the audience, or in our case the judges, even after leaving the show.
 In days when musicals began at 8:30pm, this song would usually appear around 11:00pm, hence the 11 O'Clock Number!
-Only Group, Line, Extended Line, Extended Time Extended Line, Production or Extended Time Production entries can qualify to be an 11 O'Clock Number!
+Only Group, Line, Extended Line and Production entries can qualify to be an 11 O'Clock Number!

 STUDIO SHOWCASE AWARDThe best number from each studio will be chosen, by consensus of the judges, to perform in the weekend's Closing Show.
 It may be the highest score from the studio, it may not be.
 It is simply what the judges remembered and liked the most.

 To be eligible for the Studio Showcase Award, a studio must have entered at least 15 entries (a minimum of 7 must be group routines) into the competition.
-Each Studio Showcase routine must be a Group, Line, Extended Line, Extended Time Extended Line, Production or Extended Time Production.
+Each Studio Showcase routine must be a Group, Line, Extended Line or Production.

 Routines in The Closing Show